zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 A “comb” is something you would normally use on you r hair to keep it straight.
 A man would use a comb to make sure that his hair is flat against his head.
 I don’t use a comb anymore since I don’t have any hair.
 If I did, however, I might use a “fine-tooth comb.”
 The “teeth” of a comb, like the teeth in your mouth, are things

 that extend down from the top.
-A comb has a number of different little pieces of plastic – or whatever the comb is made of – that ar e used in order to make the comb work to go through your hair.
+A comb has a number of different little pieces of plastic – or whatever the comb is made of – that are used in order to make the comb work to go through your hair.

 So, a “fine-tooth comb” would be a comb that has ma ny small, close together, usually, “teeth” that are used to put the hair back  into place.
 Anyway, here the expression just means to look at something very car efully.
 A “loophole” (loophole) is something in a law or in an agreement  such as a contract that is not very clear and that could be used to benefit one si de or the other.